zacharied/OpenplanetPlugin-tm-map-playlist/README.md

 Create a playlist of maps to play in solo.
 Switch to the next map on demand, when you obtain a specific medal, or after the timer is up.

-You can save multiple playlist to use later, reorder the maps, randomize them, and more!
+You can save multiple playlist to use later, reorder the maps, randomize them, among many other features.

 ## Features